 Date Version Description July 27, 2017 1.3.2 Added that Revocation of a Certification must be approved by the Board Certification Committee.
-Approved by CWG on July 27, 2017.
-November 16, 2017 1.3.3 Modified the definition of the Certification Availability Date to be the date the first Interoperability Event can be held for the version.
+Approved by CWG on July 27, 2017. be the date version.
+Sun for Servers, Authenticat Clarification Sunset Date Modified the definition of the Certification Availability Date to be the date the first Interoperability Event can be held for the version.
 Sunset Dates were modified to be "at least" 6 months for Servers, and "at least" 18 months for Clients and Authenticators.
 Clarifications on the Sunset Dates for Specification Versions and Sunset Dates for Policy Versions section titles.
 Approved by CWG on November 16, 2017.
 March 21, 2018 1.3.4 Added Interoperability Testing Procedures for FIDO2, and general edits to include FIDO2 as a FIDO Protocol.
 Added language related to Universal Server requirements.
 July 3, 2018 1.3.5 Modified derivative test procedures for changes below the matcher level for L1 and test tool failures.
 Added note that authenticator must past conformance and interop testing for all transports that the authenticator supports.
 August 14, 2018 1.3.6 Added section for Reference Implementations not previously addressed in the Policy document.
+September 25, 2018 1.3.7 Added modifications for internal authenticator combo certification.
+Moved FIDO2 Reference Implementations section to 4.2.1, under previous reference implementation section.